Vulnerability Management

 Vulnerability reporting

-Internal vulnerability reporting significantly enhances software security and quality by allowing development teams to address issues early, reducing the risk of breaches and failures.
-This proactive approach fosters a security-aware culture and encourages best practices.
-Efficient reporting channels also enable teams to prioritize and promptly fix critical vulnerabilities, leading to a more robust and reliable product, which boosts user trust and satisfaction.
+Internal vulnerability reporting improves software security by helping development teams fix issues early, reducing the risk of breaches and failures.
+This proactive approach promotes a security-focused culture and best practices.
+Clear reporting channels allow teams to prioritize and quickly address critical vulnerabilities, resulting in a more reliable product and greater user trust.

 Procedure

-1. Let’s start by clicking on the Vulnerability Reporting tab.
+1. Start by clicking on the Vulnerability Management → Vulnerability Reporting tab

 1. Click the Create report button.